-Until legislation is in place to extend the right to buy to assured tenants of Registered Providers, it is difficult to determine with any certainty exactly how this proposal could impact on the RP Borrowers (see "Description of the Social Housing Sector in England, Wales and Northern Ireland - Government Policy: Right to Buy").
-It could have an adverse impact on the rental cash flow of the RP Borrowers (in future years off-set against significant sales receipts in the first year and potentially operating margin) which could affect the ability of (a) Direct RP Borrowers to meet their respective payment obligations to the Issuer under the Loan Agreements and (b) Indirect RP Borrowers to meet their respective payment obligations to the relevant Finance Subsidiary Borrower under their respective payment obligations to the Issuer in respect of their respective Loan

-Agreements and, in the case of (a) and (b) above, in turn, affect the ability of the Issuer to meet its payment obligations under the Notes.
+Until legislation is in place to extend the right to buy to assured tenants of Registered Providers, it is difficult to determine with any certainty exactly how this proposal could impact on the RP Borrowers (see "Description of the Social Housing Sector in England, Wales and Northern Ireland - Government Policy: "Right to Buy").
+It could have an adverse impact on the rental cash flow of the RP Borrowers (in future years off-set against significant sales receipts in the first year and potentially operating margin) which could affect the ability of (a) Direct RP Borrowers to meet their respective payment obligations to the relevant Finance Subsidiary Borrower under their respective Intra-Group Loan Agreements and, in turn, the ability of Finance Subsidiary Borrowers to meet their respective payment obligations to the Issuer in respect of their respective Loan Agreements and, in the case of (a) and (b) above, in turn, affect the ability of the Issuer to meet its payment obligations under the Notes.